 Will the military take away the abuser's firearms?

-- take any government-issued firearms and ammunition, and
+- remove any government-issued firearms and ammunition; and

-- suspend the individual’s authority to possess government-issued firearms and ammunition.*
+- suspend the abuser’s authority to possess government-issued firearms and ammunition.

 The military will not take away firearms for:

-- determinations of "substantiated" abuse by the FAP Case Review Committees.*
+- determinations of “met criteria” abuse by the FAP Incident Determination Committee (IDC); or